 The Proworks Glute Band is reasonably priced, starting from £6.95 ($9.55) for a single Glute Band or £9.95 ($13.67) for a set of two bands on Amazon.

 Form of the Proworks Glute Band

-But, as your glutes are the body’s biggest muscles, resistance bands for working your butt and lower body tend to last better if they’re made from a strong material—whether they're latex vs fabric resistance bands—and are designed as small loops.
+But, as your glutes are the body’s biggest muscles, resistance bands for working your butt and lower body tend to last better if they’re made from strong material and are designed as small loops.
 The Proworks Glute Band, a robust looped band made from a mix of cotton, polyester and latex, ticks both those boxes.

-You can choose between three different sizes, which correspond with tension level.
-Small offers high resistance, medium gives you, well, medium resistance, and large provides a low resistance.
+You can choose between three different sizes, which correspond with tension level: small offers high resistance, medium gives you, well, medium resistance, and large provides low resistance.